 If you claim an ARC from me, here’s what I’m asking:

-• Read the book by the launch date of April 24th
+• Read the book by the launch date of June 13th

 • Don’t share your copy with anyone else, and please don’t run it through any AI programs (The copy you receive is for your eyes only)

 • If for whatever reason the story doesn’t work for you, that’s okay.
+Don’t feel bad.
 I realize that not all books are for everyone and my books don’t fit nice and tidy into genre norms.
 Reading should be your happy place.
 I never want to imagine anyone having to force themselves to keep reading something that isn’t for them.

-Simply put, reviews help books get seen.
+Simply put, reviews help books get seen and into the right readers hands.

 But more than that—your voice matters.
 Especially to us indie authors.